Riverscapes/pyBRAT/docs/Documentation/Tutorials/6-BRATVegetationFIS.md

 Click OK to run.

 After the tool has been run, the network should now include the attributes `oVC_HPE` (historic vegetation dam capacity based on historic vegetation) and `oVC_EX`  (existing vegetation dam capacity based on existing vegetation).
-It will also create a folder in `01_Intermediates` called `##_VegDamCapacity`, which will contain layers symbolizing existing and historic dam building capacity.
+It will also create a folder in `01_Intermediates` called `##_VegDamCapacity`, which will contain layers symbolizing existing and historic vegetation dam building capacity.

 [Continue to Step 8]({{ site.baseurl }}/Documentation/7-BRATCombinedFIS) ->